-Sandra Grazzini-Rucki claims a federal agent with the United States Marshals Service, who posed as a plumber, has placed her in protective custody and she is living in a safe house in an undisclosed location, according to an interview broadcast yesterday live online.
+Sandra Grazzini-Rucki claims a federal agent with the United States Marshals Service, who posed as a plumber has placed her in protective custody in a safe house, according to an interview broadcast yesterday live online.

 Grazzini-Rucki also said during her interview that she is being held by the United States Marshals Service in advance of a warrant being issued for her arrest.

-Her claim that she is being protected and held by the United States Marshals Service is the latest in a series of outlandish falsehoods made by Grazzini-Rucki who has documented and extensive record of lying both in and out of the courtroom.
+Her claim that she is being protected and held by the United States Marshals Service is the latest in a series of outlandish falsehoods made by Grazzini-Rucki, who has a documented and extensive record of lying both in and out of the courtroom.

-Multiple law enforcement agencies contacted today, including the United States Marshal Service, confirmed Grazzini-Rucki is not in custody.
+Multiple law enforcement agencies contacted today, including the United States Marshals Service, confirmed Grazzini-Rucki is not in custody.

 Grazzini-Rucki claims her plumber friend was an undercover United States Marshal

 In her interview yesterday, Grazzini-Rucki claimed she was out to dinner with friends on the evening of Friday, December 8, 2017.

 In a plotline similar to the television show “Desperate Housewives,” Grazzini-Rucki said she learned during dinner that her friend – who she thought was a plumber – was actually an undercover United States Marshal tasked with locating Grazzini-Rucki.

 “I thought this guy was a plumber, and it turned out he was a federal marshal,” said Grazzini-Rucki.

 After learning that Grazzini-Rucki was the person he was tasked with locating, Grazzini-Rucki claims the plumber/undercover United States Marshal had a change of heart and “basically got me to a safe house to keep me safe” where Grazzini-Rucki claims she is still being held.